 Here’s what I like to do and how this best-ever filet mignon recipe recommends you cook your steak in the oven: liberally salt and pepper the filet on both sides and let sit about 30 minutes to an hour on a wire rack over a baking sheet.

 Then, place your steak in the oven at 250º Fahrenheit until the internal temperature reaches 120º.
 This will take about 25-30 minutes.

-After you’ve cooked your filet mignon to an internal temperature of 120º Fahrenheit, remove the steak from the oven and let sit while you preheat your cast iron skillet over high heat for those 5 minutes.
+After you’ve cooked your filet mignon to an internal temperature of 120º Fahrenheit, remove the steak from the oven and let sit while you preheat your cast-iron skillet over high heat for those 5 minutes.
 Then, very carefully place the filet in the cast iron skillet and cook for 45 seconds.
 Flip and place pats of your garlic herb butter on top and cook 45 seconds.
-Then, you’ll flip your steak a couple times, allowing the browning milk solids in the butter to provide a really rich shade of brown to the surface of your steak, about another 20-30 seconds.
+Then, you’ll flip your steak a couple of times, allowing the browning milk solids in the butter to provide a really rich shade of brown to the surface of your steak, about another 20-30 seconds.
 Press the sides of the filet mignon briefly against the sides of the cast iron skillet, just until they are no longer red or pink, then remove.